GnarGnarHead/EscapeTheTerminal/README.md

 ``zipimport.zipimporter``:

 You can add additional plugin directories by setting the `ET_PLUGIN_PATH` environment variable to one or more paths separated by the system path separator.
+The same value can be supplied on the command line with `--plugin-path`.

 ```python